 All of these miserable statistics are a reflection of an economy that is in the doldrums.
 After years of high oil prices and improving living standards, Russia took an almighty hit during the 2008 financial crisis and once again in 2014 when low commodity prices combined with a series of Western sanctions to undermine growth.
 While some might blame the vicissitudes of global oil markets, the real culprit is Putin himself, who has done little to diversify the Russian economy, or to tackle the rampant corruption that chokes entrepreneurship, investment and, ultimately, growth.

 None of this is to suggest Putin’s regime is about to collapse, Soviet-style, under the weight of its own contradictions.
 For one thing, the President has built a ‘l’etat, c’est moi‘ system, even running for the presidency as an ‘independent’, rather than the head of his party, United Russia.
 And though his approval ratings might be at a 13-year low, they are still above 60 per cent.
-Running as an independent was a canny trick, insofar as it allows Putin a slither of plausible deniability for the mis-steps of the government nominally run by his puppet Dmitrii Medvedev.
+Running as an independent was a canny trick, insofar as it allows Putin a sliver of plausible deniability for the mis-steps of the government nominally run by his puppet Dmitrii Medvedev.

 Nor is there anything one could call an opposition.
 Like so much else in the country, rival political parties are largely a sham.
-As the Anglo-Russian journalist and author Peter Pomerantsev documents in his excellent book Nothing Is True and Everything Is Possible, the Kremlin selects its own opposition party leaders to give the illusion of democracy while ensuring Putin’s hold on power remains absolute.
+As the Soviet-born British journalist and author Peter Pomerantsev documents in his excellent book Nothing Is True and Everything Is Possible, the Kremlin selects its own opposition party leaders to give the illusion of democracy while ensuring Putin’s hold on power remains absolute.

 Where there is grassroots dissent, such as the anti-corruption campaign spearheaded by campaigner Alexei Navalny, it is easily put down by the police and security services, aided and abetted by a sham judiciary.
 Nor are any of the billionaire oligarchs about to start fomenting dissent — they know only too well that their continued prosperity relies on staying in Putin’s good books.
 They also know only too well that fleeing the country is no defence against the use of deadly force by the Russian state.